maxkurylenko1/todo/README.md

 - Remove tasks from the list
 - Simple and intuitive user interface

-To run the project open terminal in root folder and run:
+How to run the project - open terminal in root folder and run:

 `npm run dev`